Arenado hits a 2-run homer as the Cardinals beat the Reds 7-1

 Iván Herrera had three hits for St. Louis, which improved to 11-3 in its last 14 games.

-Gibson (4-2) pitched six innings of two-hit ball.
+Gibson was charged with one run and two hits in six innings.
 The right-hander struck out six and walked two.

 Cincinnati had won a season-high four consecutive games.
 Will Benson led off the sixth with his eighth homer for the Reds’ first hit of the night.